zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

+This code does appear to be simple and obvious.
+Unfortunately, this appearance is deceiving.
-I agree that it would be easy for someone reading `isNot...` to think they understood it completely without needing to read `isMultiple...` or `smallestOdd...`.
-Unfortunately they would be mistaken.
-For example, they would not realize that `isNot...` has side effects and that its `candidate` argument must be monotonically non-decreasing from invocation to invocation.
-To understand these important behaviors, you have to read both `isMultiple...` and `smallestOdd...`.
-The current decomposition hides this important information from the reader by pulling it out of `isNot...`.
+If a reader trusts the name `isMultipleOfNthPrimeFactor` (which suggests a predicate with no side effects) and doesn't bother to read its code, they will not realize that it has side effects, and that the side effects create a constraint on the `candidate` argument to `isNot...` (it must be monotonically non-decreasing from invocation to invocation).
+To understand these behaviors, you have to read both `isMultiple...` and `smallestOdd...`.
+The current decomposition hides this important information from the reader.

 If there is one thing more likely to result in bugs than not understanding code, it's thinking you understand it when you don't.